 How Long Does Approval Take?

 From start to finish, the approval process for getting life insurance can take as long as two months to complete.
-If you’re interested in getting coverage sooner than that or you just don’t want to go through the trouble of a medical exam, a no exam life insurance company might be your best bet.
+If you’re interested in getting coverage sooner than that or you just don’t want to go through the trouble of a medical exam, a no exam life insurance policy might be your best bet.

 With this type of coverage, you can complete the application online and there’s no medical exam required.
 Instead, the insurance company uses your answers to the health questionnaire section of the application to gauge your risk level.
 In terms of the turnaround time, you can get approved for life insurance in as little as 24 to 48 hours and the policy can take effect immediately.
+Read more about the best life insurance companies for no exam life insurance.

 When you’re comparing no exam policies to traditional term life or whole life coverage, one key difference to note is the cost of the premiums.
 Because you’re forgoing the medical exam, the insurance company compensates by charging a little more for the policy.
 No exam policies are a much more convenient alternative if your focus is on saving time but it’s important to balance that against the long-term cost.